simeonkr/HaGL/doc/Overview.md

 ## Vertex Processing

-So far we have shown how HaGL can be used to draw objects by operations at the `FragmentDomain` level that define colors at individual points of an image.
+So far we have shown how HaGL can be used to draw objects by means of operations at the `FragmentDomain` level that define colors at individual points of an image.
 In this section, we show how operations at the `VertexDomain` level can be used to manipulate the underlying geometry in interesting ways.